fvdavid/tictactoe/README.md

 ### 2. Tic-tac-toe with Spring-Boot Web

 #### How it works
-pick your box for "X", then the computer will automatically pick up "O".
+Pick your box for "X", then the computer will automatically pick up "O".
 Then you continue to your second "X".
 Till find the winner or draw.
-Disable the checkbox "Play First", if you want the computer pick up "X" or play first.
+Disable the checkbox <b>"Play First"</b>, if you want the computer pick up "X" or play first.
-If you want to play again, just press button New Game.
+If you want to play again, just press button <b>New Game</b>.

 #### Run TicTacToe Scanner
     * cd /folder    -> (open project root)